 - Note that for both offers eligible ticket purchases are for travel originating from Singapore only and must be purchased in Singapore Dollars.

-In 2019 American Express ran an enhanced offer for accelerated upgrade to KrisFlyer Elite Gold status with the Ascend card, requiring only $3,000 of the $15,000 spend from 1st March 2019 to 1st June 2019 to be made at Singapore Airlines, while the remaining $12,000 could be from any card spend.
+In 2019 American Express ran an enhanced offer for accelerated upgrade to KrisFlyer Elite Gold status with the Ascend card, requiring only $3,000 of a reduced $12,000 spend from 1st March 2019 to 1st June 2019 to be made at Singapore Airlines, while the remaining $9,000 could be from any card spend.

 That offer hasn’t been repeated to date, but would certainly be one to watch out for if you’re not already an Elite Gold member.